Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Experiments

-where $\phi$ is a bijection.
-Let $\mathcal{X}_r$ and $\mathcal{X}_g$ be the reference set and generated set of point clouds respectively.
-The COV metric is computed by

-(3) Minimum Matching Distance (MMD) measures the average of distances in the matching where every point cloud in the reference set is matched to the one in the generated set with the minimum distance.
-Either CD or EMD metrics can be used to compute the distance between two point clouds.
-The MMD metric is computed by
+We use Adam \cite{KingmaB14adam} for optimization with an initial learning rate 0.005, $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+We decay the learning rate by 0.985 for every 50 iterations.
+The minibatch size is 128.
+The number of paralleled MCMC chains is 128.
+We run $K$ = 64 Langevin steps, with the step size $\delta=0.005$.
+To avoid exploding gradients in MCMC, we clip the gradient values to a range [-1,1] at each Langevin step.
+We run 2,000 iterations for training.
+To further improve training, we inject additive Gaussian noises with stand deviation 0.01 to the observed examples at each iteration.

-We compare our model with some baseline generative models for 3D point clouds, including PointFlow \cite{yang2019pointflow}, l-GAN, and r-GAN, in Table \ref{tab:generation} in terms of Jensen-Shannon Divergence (JSD), Coverage (COV), Minimum matching distance (MMD).
-We also compare the numbers of parameters of different models in Table \ref{tab:parameter}.
-Due to the usage of extra networks in learning, models based on GANs and VAEs have different sizes of parameters in training and generation stage.
-Our model does not rely on auxiliary networks.
-We report the performance of the baseline methods using their official codes.
-Our method with fewer parameters outperforms all baselines across all four categories.
+To quantitatively evaluate the performance of generative models of point clouds, we adopt three metrics that are also used in \cite{achlioptas2018learning,yang2019pointflow}, i.e., Jensen-Shannon Divergence (JSD), Coverage (COV) and Minimum Matching Distance (MMD).
+When evaluating COV and MMD, two point clouds are measured by either Chamfer distance (CD) or earth mover's distance (EMD).
+We compare our model with some baseline generative models for point clouds, including PointFlow \cite{yang2019pointflow}, l-GAN, and r-GAN, in Table \ref{tab:generation}.
+We report the performance of the baselines using their official codes.
 Figure \ref{fig:syn} displays some examples of point clouds generated by our model for categories chair, toilet, table, and bathtub.